 Spiritual Care Counsellor

-Reporting to: Coordinator, Counselling & Bereavement Services
+Reporting to: Manager, Counselling and Bereavement Services

 Canuck Place Children’s Hospice (CPCH) is British Columbia’s recognized pediatric palliative care provider.
 For over two decades, through the many programs and services we provide, we have made a significant difference in the lives of children with life-threatening illnesses and the families who love them.
 Be part of a talented and innovative team that takes pride in supporting and providing the highest quality pediatric palliative care.

 Spiritual Care at Canuck Place Children’s Hospice (CPCH) involves recognizing the importance of “meaning making” every day.
-The Spiritual Care Leader works to equip others on the team to understand and grow in their own personal philosophy of spiritual care through both educational and inspirational initiatives.
+The Spiritual Care Counsellor works to equip others on the team to understand and grow in their own personal philosophy of spiritual care through both educational and inspirational initiatives.
 As the interdisciplinary team is strengthened through the personal growth of individual staff members, the care offered to children and families will be enriched.

-Reporting to the Counselling Coordinator, and working closely with the Counselling and inter-disciplinary team, the Spiritual Care Leader provides leadership in fostering spiritual care throughout all aspects of the palliative care program at CPCH.
+Reporting to the Manager, Counselling and Bereavement Services, and working closely with the Counselling and inter-disciplinary team, the Spiritual Care Counsellor provides leadership in fostering spiritual care throughout all aspects of the palliative care program at CPCH.
 They are accountable for developing and delivering spiritual care programs and initiatives; providing direct spiritual care to children and their families; providing consultation and education to staff and volunteers in the principles and practice of spiritual care and supporting staff to recognize and integrate spiritual care in their practice.
 They are required to be with people in their most vulnerable time and help identify what is meaningful here and now.
 They are responsible for providing spiritual care both directly and indirectly to children, families, staff and volunteers in conformance with their faith and expressed desire for spiritual care.

 Spiritual Care and Counselling